mauzware/Random-Scripts/CryptoFailures/README.md

 eveything is hardcoded

-Credit also goes to my bro: https://github.com/mrblue223
+Credit for `brute-cookie.php` goes to my bro: https://github.com/mrblue223